sota70/teedy-v1.11-csrf/README.md

 # Credits

-I want to say thank you <a href="https://github.com/ayato-shitomi" target="_blank">Ayato</a> for teaching me how to report a vulnerability.
+Thank you, <a href="https://github.com/ayato-shitomi" target="_blank">Ayato</a> for teaching me how to report a vulnerability.